peaBerberian/paul-envs.sh/README.md

 ## Quick Start

-1. Ensure `docker compose` is installed locally and accessible in path.
+1. Clone this repository, `cd` to it, and ensure `docker compose` is installed locally and accessible in path.

 2. Run `./paul-envs.sh create <NAME> <path/to/your/project>`.